 Captain Beck and Sisto, who did not have their seat belts fastened, were thrown to the top of the cockpit and accidentally struck the feathering control, thereby feathering propellers 1, 2, and 4.

 Captain Logan, who did have his seat belt fastened and remained in his seat, managed to roll the aircraft out of its inverted position and regained control 300 to 400 feet above the ground.

 Those passengers who did not have their seat belts fastened were thrown about the inside of the cabin and received minor injuries.

-Alaska Airlines, American Airlines, American Overseas Airline, Braniff Airlines, California Eastern Airways, Chicago and Southern Airlines, Compania Cubana De Aviacion, DC-4, Delta Airlines, Eastern Airlines, Flying Tigers Great Lake Airlines, National Airlines, Northwest Airlines, Overseas National Airways, Pan American Airways, Peninsular Air Transport, Pennsylvania Central Airlines, Transcontinental and Western Air Transocean Air Lines, U.S. Overseas Airlines, United Airlines
+Alaska Airlines, American Airlines, American Overseas Airline, Braniff Airlines, California Eastern Airways, Chicago and Southern Airlines, Compania Cubana De Aviacion, Delta Airlines, Eastern Airlines, Flying Tigers Great Lake Airlines, National Airlines, Northwest Airlines, Overseas National Airways, Pan American Airways, Peninsular Air Transport, Pennsylvania Central Airlines, Transcontinental and Western Air Transocean Air Lines, U.S. Overseas Airlines, United Airlines

 Purchase With Confidence

 - Satisfaction Guaranteed